What is a math circle?

 When students enjoy doing math, they are much more likely to succeed in math classes, and in school more generally.
-Through similar programs, such as the Du Bois Project and the Math CEO at the University of California Irvine, students of all levels have been shown to become much stronger math students.
+Through similar programs, such as the Du Bois Project of Oberlin and the Math CEO at the University of California Irvine, students of all levels have been shown to become much stronger math students.
 The Brown University Math Circle aims to help students of diverse backgrounds become happier and more confident problem-solvers.

 When and where does it meet?